1200x799.jpg

 Since Microsoft's $10 billion investment in OpenAI in January 2023, other Big Tech giants have been racing to partner with leading AI startups through funding and cloud computing deals.

-In 2023, Salesforce led a funding round for Hugging Face, which valued it at $4.5 billion.
+In 2023, Salesforce led a funding round for Hugging Face, valuing it at $4.5 billion.
 Alphabet and Amazon have invested billions in OpenAI rival Anthropic.
-Meanwhile, Nvidia has backed most of the notable AI startups.
+Meanwhile, Nvidia has been involved in funding most of the notable AI startups.

 In early December 2023, in a press release, Nvidia representatives said that they had signed up to “more than 20 AI investment projects” in 2023.
-The company said: “These partnerships stimulate joint innovation, enhance the value of Nvidia platforms and expand the ecosystem.”
+The company said: “These partnerships stimulate joint innovation, enhance the value of the Nvidia platform and expand the ecosystem.”

 Microsoft CEO Satya Nadella played a key role, along with other investors, in forcing the board to reverse its decision.

-Microsoft even 'threatened' OpenAI's board of directors about hiring Sam Altman and his colleagues to form a new Microsoft AI division.
+Microsoft even 'threatened' OpenAI's board of directors to hire Sam Altman and colleagues to form a new Microsoft AI division.

 For AI companies, partnerships with Big Tech are a lifeline.
 Building the large language models that power AI chatbots like ChatGPT is extremely expensive and requires a lot of computing power.
 Big Tech has the infrastructure and capital to support these plans.